-Controlling blood sugar levels and blood pressure can help prevent complications.
+Managing blood sugar levels and blood pressure can help prevent complications.

-Hypertension and type 2 diabetes also share similar risk factors.
-These include:
+Hypertension and type 2 diabetes share similar

-- following an unhealthful diet
+- following an unhealthy diet

-- stress and poor sleep habits
+- having poor sleep habits

 - smoking tobacco

-A healthy weight
+Maintaining a healthy weight

 For people with excess weight, losing even a little can help reduce the risk of both high blood pressure and diabetes.